-However, this time difference can be used as an opportunity, some companies actually search for time differences to complement their business strategies.
-It allows a company to extend their office hours, sometimes to the point where the company is operational 24 hours a day, it also helps a company cover more calendar days as everyone will have different public holidays.
-This just requires that there are strong lines of communication put in place so all teams know what they need to do and what the others have accomplished each day.
+However, this time difference can be used as an opportunity.
+Some companies actually search for time differences to complement their business strategies.
+It allows a company to extend their office hours sometimes to the point where the company is operational 24 hours a day.
+It also helps a company cover more calendar days as everyone will have different public holidays.
+This just requires strong lines of communication put in place so all teams know what they need to do and what the others have accomplished each day.

 Strong communication is the key to success in any project.
-It is impossible to cooperate without communication so creating a strong communication framework from the beginning for a project is very important.
-Usually there are two levels to this framework, the operational level and the management level.
+It is impossible to cooperate without this so creating a strong communication framework at the beginning of a project is crucial.
+Usually, there are two levels to this framework – the operational and the management level.

 The operational level of communication is coordinated by the Scrum Master.
-This consists of typical Scrum meetings where the team talks about shorter term goals, stories, tasks, problems, and progress, as well as release/version related meetings.
-Here we are able to discuss the project more broadly and set up the objectives and the backlog for the next several sprints.
+This consists of typical Scrum meetings where the team talks about short term goals, stories, tasks, problems, and progress, as well as release/version related meetings.
+Here we can discuss the project more broadly and set up the objectives and backlog for the next several sprints.

-Of course operational communication is more than just Agile related meetings.
-The remote and client teams need to stay in constant contact with each other.
-There is Skype and a hundred other programs make long distance communication and organization easy, when my team is working with a client it is like we are just an extension of their team in another building.
+Operational communication is more than just Agile related meetings, though.
+The remote and client teams must stay in constant contact with each other.
+Skype and a hundred other similar programs make this long distance communication and organization easier.
+When my team works with a client it’s like we’re just an extension of their team in another building.

-However it is not just the in-house and remote developers that need to keep in close contact.
-I need to ensure close lines of communication with my client’s management team and I need to ensure they have all the information they need to make strategic decisions.
+It’s not just the in-house and remote developers that need to keep in close contact.
+I need to ensure close lines of communication with my client’s management team and be certain they have the information they need to make strategic decisions.

-To do this there are two types of meeting I hold with the client.
-There are steering committee meetings, held monthly, that are used when working on a single project, and governance meeting, held quarterly, that are used when I am working with a client on multiple projects with multiple remote teams at the same time.
+To do this, there are two types of meetings I’ll hold with the client.
+Steering committee meetings, held monthly are used when working on a single project.
+Governance meetings, held quarterly are used when I’m working with a client on multiple projects with multiple remote teams simultaneously.

 Steering Committee Meetings

 The goal of the first steering committee meeting is to define KPIs and objectives, which is part of creating the collaboration framework as defined above.
-Further than this, it is important that my team and I understand the interests of all the different stakeholders.
-There are more people affected by the project than just those who directly participate, and we need to find out what type of information and data all of the stakeholders need in order to manage their other projects/line of business.
-We will also use the first meeting to define risk and risk tolerance as every company defines risk differently.
+We will also use this meeting to define risk and risk tolerance as every company defines it differently.
+Furthermore, it is important that my team and I understand the interests of all different stakeholders.
+More people are affected by a project than just those who directly participate.
+It’s our job to find out what information and data the stakeholders need to manage their other projects/line of business.

-The overall goal of a steering committee meeting is to give a clear overview of the project and to give the client all of the information they need to make good decisions.
+The overall goal of a steering committee meeting is to give a clear overview of the project and give the client all the information they need to make informed decisions.

-Governance meetings are pretty similar to steering committee meetings except they focus on the portfolio rather than the project level.
-The goal is to give our clients an overall view of all projects, allowing them to see on a portfolio level what cannot be seen on an individual project level.
-Overall they will be able to single out projects that need improvement, find the projects that are working well and try to replicate them, and refocus budgets if necessary.
-Again it is about giving our clients the information they need to make decision not just on the projects we are collaborating on, but on the company as a whole.
+Governance meetings are pretty similar to steering committee meetings except they focus on the portfolio rather than project level.
+The goal is to give our clients an overall view of all projects.
+This will allow them to see on a portfolio level what cannot be seen on an individual project level.
+Here they will be able to single out projects that need improvement, replicate projects that are working well and refocus budgets if necessary.
+Again, it’s about giving clients the information they need to make decisions not just on the projects we are collaborating on, but on the company as a whole.

 Achieving transparency is the end goal of communication.
-It is in Pentalog’s DNA to share all the information we can with our customers, and not just about things that are going well but risks, challenges, and even failures.
-Visibility even goes further than the project’s situation, we also make the client aware of the conditions of our local human resources market at any given time in Romania, Moldova, Vietnam, and Uruguay.
-If our competitors are driving a strong recruitment campaign, we will make our customers aware that is may be difficult at this time to ramp up the team and that we can help them come up with strategies to get the extra people they need, such as splitting the team across multiple cities, adapting the calendar, balance between sites, etc.
+It is in Pentalog’s DNA to share all information we can with our customers and not just about successes.
+We ensure our clients are informed of all risks, challenges, and even failures.
+Visibility goes even further than the projects’ scope, so we also make the client aware of conditions in our local H.R market at any given time in Romania, Moldova, Vietnam, and Uruguay.
+If our competitors are driving a particularly strong recruitment campaign, we make customers aware it might be a difficult time to ramp up the team.
+To alleviate that, we come up with strategies to get the extra people they need, such as splitting the team across multiple cities, adapting the calendar and balancing between sites.

-Overall, our goal is not to be a hidden away service provider that you send a list of tasks to.
-We want to collaborate, we keep things human sized and create a relationship with our clients where we usually end up learning from each other.
+Overall, our goal is not to be a hidden service provider you send a list of tasks to.
+We want to collaborate, keep things human and create a relationship with our clients.
+One where we end up learning from each other.

-We don’t just look through a list of processes and apply them blindly to each project, we work directly with our clients and set up a framework that will work best for their project and their business strategy as a whole.
+We don’t just look through a list of processes and apply them blindly to each project.
+We work directly with our clients in setting up the framework best suited to their project and business strategy as a whole.

 This is also why we believe in doing onsite visits, both to our clients offices and our offices.
-This helps establish a sense of cooperation and really helps to create what will become one cohesive team rather than two separate entities.
+It helps establish a sense of cooperation and truly helps create one cohesive team.

-Speaking of communication, if you have any specific questions about what it is like to work with a remote team, feel free to get in contact with me.
-I would be happy to answer your questions.
+Speaking of communication, if you have any questions about what it’s like to work with a remote team, contact me.
+I’m more than happy to answer all your questions!

 Are you interested in starting a new outsourced IT project?
 Work with Pentalog!